Good-Energy-Stories/good-energy/README.md

 ### Deployment and infrastructure

 Environment variables are managed through Vercel.
-Contact a workspace admin to be added to the Vercel project.
+Contact a Good Energy workspace admin to be added to the Vercel project.

 ### FAQs